MadhuraBelsare1/card-developer/docs/gettingstarted/validate-apis-in-sandbox.md

 ![](assets/images/exclaimation.png)    Important!

   *  The Sandbox APIs *emulate* the behavior of production APIs and support only *pre-defined* request and response data.
-  *  You must only use the test case requests documented in the API Developer Portal **Sandbox doc** for each domain.
+  *  You must only use the test case requests documented in the **Sandbox** section for each API domain (Please refer to left navigation pane).
 Any other requests will result in an error.
   *  The Sandbox test requests may include optional fields not necessarily used in production.
-You must use exactly the requests given in the test case documents.
+You must use exactly the requests given in the test case.

 ![](assets/images/validate-note-1.png)